2023 Art Scholarship Winners

 - Art 7A Drawing and Composition

-- Students must be undertaking more units at SRJC than at another college, if enrolled at more than one institution.
+- Students must be undertaking more units at SRJC than at another college, if enrolled at multiple institutions.

-- Students with a college degree in art are not eligible.
+- Students who already have a college degree in art are not eligible.

 - Clear and concise.

-- 6 to 8 pieces of studio artwork (any media) completed within the last two years.
+- 6 to 8 pieces of studio artwork (any media) completed within the last two years uploaded as a digital slideshow PDF.

 We Thank You!